Apply

 Your neighbors will not speak English.

-If you're looking for a comfortable introduction to China, this is the wrong address.
+If you are looking for a comfortable, easy introduction to China, this may not be the place you are looking for.

-This place is for a specific kind of person: someone who finds a bad signal liberating, who considers inconvenience a form of access, who wants to say — honestly — "I lived in a Chinese village for a month, and here's what I actually found."
+This place is for a specific kind of person: someone who finds weak signal liberating, who treats inconvenience as a kind of doorway, who wants to say — honestly — “I lived in a Chinese village for a month, and this is what I actually found.”

 If that's you, read on.